Exercises For Joint Pain

 The exercise involves whole body movement.
 Hip is a joint which has interconnections with almost every joint in the body.

 Hence the exercises targeting the hip can also be used to target other areas of the body.
 They are as follows:

 Regular brisk walking, even if done for 20 minutes a day, is one of the best exercises for joint pain.
 Walking involves whole body movement, which maintains the sync in every motion.
 Also, a morning walk makes us feel fresh, thanks to the oxygen, served fresh.

 If you know how to balance a cycle, strive to do it daily!
 Cycling is one of the best exercises- be it for fun, or strength training.
 Cycling mostly targets hips, knees, as well as our ankles.

-You know why fish is so healthy and nutritious?
+Do you know why fish is so healthy and nutritious?
 Because it swims daily!

 Swimming is a whole body workout, exercising almost each and every muscle in the body.
 Even if done for 30 minutes daily, swimming can show visible differences immediately.

 Please note that it is important for you to consult your doctor regarding your condition before trying out any of the above-listed conditions.